MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 ---
 title: Windows and Linux Containers on Windows 10
-description: Container deployment quick start
+description: Set up Windows 10 or Windows Server for containers, then move on to running your first container image.
 keywords: docker, containers, LCOW
 author: cwilhit
+ms.author: crwilhit
-ms.date: 09/11/2019
+ms.date: 10/29/2019
 ms.topic: article
 ms.prod: windows-containers
 ms.service: windows-containers
 ms.assetid: bb9bfbe0-5bdc-4984-912f-9c93ea67105f
 ---

-# Get Started: Configure Your Environment for Containers
+# Get started: Prep Windows for containers

-This quickstart demonstrates how to:
+This tutorial describes how to:

-> [!div class="checklist"]
-> * Set up your environment for containers
+- Set up Windows 10 or Windows Server for containers
-> * Run your first container image
+- Run your first container image
-> * Containerize a simple .NET core application
+- Containerize a simple .NET core application

 ## Prerequisites

 <!-- start tab view -->
 # [Windows Server](#tab/Windows-Server)

-Please make sure you meet the following requirements:

-- One computer system (physical or virtual) running Windows Server 2016 or later.

-> [!NOTE]
-> If you are using Windows Server 2019 Insider Preview, please update to [Window Server 2019 Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-server-2019 ).
+To run containers on Windows Server, you need a physical server or virtual machine running Windows Server (Semi-Annual Channel), Windows Server 2019, or Windows Server 2016.

+For testing, you can download a copy of [Window Server 2019 Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-server-2019 ) or a [Windows Server Insider Preview](https://insider.windows.com/for-business-getting-started-server/).

 # [Windows 10 Professional and Enterprise](#tab/Windows-10-Client)

-Please make sure you meet the following requirements:
+To run containers on Windows 10, you need the following:

 - One physical computer system running Windows 10 Professional or Enterprise with Anniversary Update (version 1607) or later.
 - [Hyper-V](https://docs.microsoft.com/virtualization/hyper-v-on-windows/reference/hyper-v-requirements) should be enabled.